15 Top-Rated Things to Do in Bakersfield, CA

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-Located 10 miles from downtown, Hart Memorial Park is part of the much larger Kern River County Park, which includes the nearby California Area Living Museum and Lake Ming.
+Hart Memorial Park is part of the much larger Kern River County Park.
+This massive county park also includes area attractions like the nearby California Area Living Museum (CALM) and Lake Ming.
+It's also home to a larger regional soccer complex.

 2. Buck Owens' Crystal Palace

-The on-site Buck Owens' Museum features memorabilia and interpretive information about the local musician's career, as well as the overall rise of country western music in the United States.
-Fun for the whole family and offering a unique slice of American history, it's hard not to enjoy the positive atmosphere of the Crystal Palace even if you don't consider yourself a country music fan.
+The on-site Buck Owens' Museum is also a stand-alone reason to visit.
+It features memorabilia and interpretive information about the local musician's career, as well as the overall rise of country western music in the United States.
 For more insight into the Bakersfield Sound, the Kern County Museum includes a special exhibit detailing the musical phenomena.

 Address: 2800 Buck Owens Boulevard, Bakersfield, California